A Guide to Planning the Best New Zealand Road Trip – South Island

 Motorhome – a specifically built vehicle for the intended purpose of living in it.

 Let’s be honest, living in a van or motorhome is not always super comfortable.
 Picking the right size vehicle is important.
-If you are more of a luxury traveller then steering away from a campervan is a great idea as motorhomes would likely be more suitable.
+If you are more of a luxury traveler then steering away from a campervan is a great idea as motorhomes would likely be more suitable.

 Even with 4 birth campervans, you will simply not have the space or comfort compared to a motorhome.
 In my opinion, if you travel in a group of 4 then a 4 birth motorhome is the best option.
 There are 4 birth campervans offered by companies like Jucy, however, please be aware that these have very limited space!

-In a two-person group, a campervan will be fine for most travellers.
+In a two-person group, a campervan will be fine for most travelers.
 If you do decide to go with a campervan, some things to look out for in terms of keeping it comfortable are:

 A high roof – this is a lifesaver!
 Being able to stand is your van makes it feel much much spacious!
 It also makes cooking and doing the dishes easier as well.